 Printed Portraits Opening Evening

-Opening night and the front of house debrief and prep for the Private view introduced by Dr Ellen Mcadam the Director of the Museum and Art Gallery and the High Sheriff of the West Midlands 2017 John Hudson OBE DL.
+Opening charity night was introduced by Dr Ellen Mcadam the Director of the Museum and Art Gallery and the High Sheriff of the West Midlands 2017 John Hudson OBE DL.

 Before the speeches there was much networking and chatting to do.
-It seemed that the star of the show was Lara Ratnaraja’s Mother who had been excited about the event since Lara invited her as her +1.
+The star of the show was Lara Ratnaraja’s Mother who had been excited about the event since Lara invited her as her +1.
 At every turn she was posing with another guest.

 Steve Ball from the Birmingham REP and Lara’s Mum